Choosing by means of approval-preferential voting. The path-revised approval choice: Existing methods and desirable properties

-An interesting example of approval-preferential voting is provided by multiple-choice referenda as they are conducted in the Swiss Confederation and its cantons.
+An interesting real example of approval-preferential voting is provided by multiple-choice referenda as they are conducted in the Swiss Confederation and its cantons.
 More specifically, approval-preferential voting arises in two cases: (a)~popular initiatives, in which case the government can put forward a counter-proposal; and~(b)~the so-called `constructive' referenda ---in use in only a few cantons--- where a proposal from the government can be followed by one or more counter-proposals from groups of voters.

 In these cases, the voters are asked two sets of questions.
 The main set is about every proposal by itself to see whether the voter approves it or not.
-For a proposal to be adopted it must be approved by a majority of voters.
-In the event of more than one proposal being approved by a majority, a choice is made on the basis of the answers to the second set of questions, where the voter is asked to express his preferences between the different proposals.
+For a proposal to be adopted it must receive more approvals than disapprovals.
+In the event of more than one proposal satisfying this condition, a choice is made on the basis of the answers to the second set of questions, where the voter is asked to express his preferences between the different proposals.

 In the more frequent case of two proposals, the second part reduces to a single question, namely which of the two proposals is preferred to the other.
-This information determines which option is chosen when both proposals satisfy the condition of being approved by a majority.
-This procedure was put forward in 1976 by Christoph Haab \cite{haab:1976}, and was adopted at the federal level in 1987 (see \cite[p.\,165]{lutz-strohmann:1998}).
+This information determines which option is chosen when both proposals satisfy the condition of having more approvals than disapprovals.
+This procedure was put forward by Christoph Haab (\citeyear{haab:1976}) and was adopted at the federal level in 1987 (see \citealt[p.\,165]{lutz-strohmann:1998}).

-This procedure is quite reasonable.
-However, it may well happen that only one proposal is approved by a majority but at the same time a majority of the voters prefer the collectively disapproved one (sic).
-Imagine, for instance, that the votes are as follows:

-where the numbers mean quantities of voters,\, $x \better y$ means that $x$ is preferred to $y$,\, and a bar indicates that the options at its left are approved and those at its right are disapproved.
-One easily checks that proposal~$a$ is approved by a majority of 60\%, whereas $b$ is disapproved by a majority of 65\%.
-Therefore, the specified procedure results in proposal~$a$ being carried through.

-However, one can also check that a majority of 75\%\ expressed that they prefer $b$ to $a$, which conflicts with the decision that has been adopted.
-The~situation is very much that of a Condorcet cycle~\cite[\S2.3]{laslier:2004}.
-In~fact, in the present context, approving a proposal amounts to preferring it to the \textit{status quo}, \ie leaving things as they are.
-From now on, we will denote such a default option by~$\dft$.
-So in the preceding example there are three options ---$a,b,0$--- and the collective preferences form a cycle, namely $a \better \dft \better b \better a.$ Quite interestingly, such cycles are not just an academic possibility, but they have occurred in practice, as in the referendum that was held on the 28th November 2004 in the canton of Bern~\cite{bochsler:2010}.